-The current regulations regarding Action 1 (No Action) (boat length restrictions) were set in Golden Crab Amendment 3.
+The current regulations regarding Action 1 (No Action) (boat length restrictions) were set in Amendment 3 to the Golden Crab FMP.
 In order "to obtain a permit for the middle or southern zone via transfer, the documented length overall of the replacement vessel may not exceed the documented length overall, or aggregate documented lengths overall, of the replaced vessel(s) by more than 20 percent" (SAFMC 2000).
 Alternative 2 proposes to eliminate the vessel size rule.

-The size rule was initially put into place to help to keep larger vessels in the northern fishing zones.
-The middle and southern zones are not as large as the northern zone.
-It was felt at the time the regulations went into place that the stock in the middle and southern zones could not withstand the pressure of heavy fishing by larger vessels.
+The size rule was initially put into place to help prevent larger vessels from fishing in the middle and southern zones, which are not as large as the northern zone.
+It was felt, at the time the regulations went into place, that the stock in the middle and southern zones could not withstand the pressure of heavy fishing by larger vessels.
 The current regulations keep larger vessels from replacing smaller ones through permit transfers.

 Economically, Alternative 2 would be better for fishermen because eliminating the boat length rules in the middle and southern zones would allow more fishermen to fish closer to their homeport and therefore reduce trip costs.
-It is possible that opening up this area to larger vessels might encourage overfishing in these zones.
+It is possible that opening up this area to larger vessels might encourage localized depletion in these zones.
 However, if fishing in the middle and southern zones becomes less productive, fishermen are likely to balance the economic benefits of traveling further from their homeport in order to have larger harvests.

 The social benefits of this action are tied to the economic benefits of allowing fishermen to expand operation size by increasing boat size.
-As the golden crab fishery continues to expand, multi-day trips and larger catches per trip, along with new gear on board to keep crabs alive, may require a larger vessel.
+As the golden crab fishery continues to expand, multi-day trips and larger catches per trip, along with refrigerated sea water systems onboard to keep crabs alive, may require a larger vessel.
 Additionally, multi-day trips on larger vessels would be more efficient.
-Overall, social benefits will be greater with Alternative 2, which would allow fishermen to move permits to larger vessels if needed, than for Alternative 1 (No Action).
+Overall, social benefits would be greater with Alternative 2, which would allow fishermen to move permits to larger vessels if needed, than for Alternative 1 (No Action).

-This action would basically eliminate the restriction on upgrading vessel size in the golden crab fishery.
-This action would require administrative action in the form of rule making, education and outreach.
-However, the administrative impacts are expected to be reduced from the status quo as it will allow for greater flexibility for the fishermen with less involvement from the regional office and law enforcement.
+This action would eliminate the restriction on upgrading vessel size in the golden crab fishery.
+Administrative action would be required in the form of rule making, education, and outreach.
+However, the administrative impacts are expected to be reduced from the status quo as it would allow for greater flexibility for the fishermen with less involvement from the regional office and law enforcement.